Responsible investment

 ESG Integration

 Consider the environmental, social and governance risks and opportunities of the companies you invest in as part of your wider research.
-It could cover a range of different topics – from carbon emissions to data security and employee health & safety – that vary in importance depending on the company's size, location and industry.
+It could cover a range of different topics – from carbon emissions to data security and employee health and safety – that vary in importance depending on the company's size, location and industry.
 Our fund and share research includes analysis of how ESG is integrated in investments under coverage.

 Stewardship